How Can Antisocial Personality Disorder Behavior Therapy Help Me?

 Antisocial personality disorder is a lifelong mental health condition, meaning there is no known cure.
 However, treating antisocial personality disorder in a therapeutic setting may result in successful symptom management and potentially even a decrease in symptoms over time.

 Another way people with antisocial personality disorder may enter the mental health treatment system is to seek treatment for other mental health conditions.
-Having antisocial personality disorder may increase the likelihood that a person will experience substance use disorders, mood disorders, anxiety disorders, or general psychiatric symptoms.
-While working with health care providers to address symptoms of other conditions, the patient may also become more open to taking steps to treat antisocial personality disorder.
+Having antisocial personality disorder may increase the likelihood that a person will experience substance use disorder, anxiety disorders, or mood disorders, for which some people may take mood stabilizers.
+While working with health care providers to address symptoms of other conditions, a patient may also become more open to taking steps to treat antisocial personality disorder.

 Behavioral therapy for antisocial personality disorder